joltzz/joltzz/README.md

 ### Hello there, my name is Guilherme Silva
 - ❄️I’m currently studying Full Stack Development at Driven
 - ❄️I’m looking for work as a Programmer Junior
-- ❄️You can reach me in my email: guijsilva02@gmail.com
+- ❄️You can reach me by my email: guijsilva02@gmail.com
 ##
 <div align="center">
 <a href="https://github.com/joltzz">